 Frequently Asked Questions

-The Office of Child Care (OCC) is the state agency that regulates child care in Oregon.
-OCC regulates three different types of child care facilities: Registered Family Child Care, Certified Family Child Care, and Certified Child Care Centers.
-To read the rules and regulations concerning all three types of care, you can visit the Office of Child Care website or call OCC at 1 (800) 556-6616 for detailed information.
+The Child Care Licensing Division (CCLD) is the state agency that regulates child care in Oregon.
+CCLD regulates three different types of child care facilities: Registered Family Child Care, Certified Family Child Care, and Certified Child Care Centers.
+To read the rules and regulations concerning all three types of care, you can visit the Child Care Licensing Division (CCLD) website or call CCLD at 1 (800) 556-6616 for detailed information.

 You are not required to be licensed if: